 When you buy a property with other people, you need to choose how it is going to be owned – this is usually as joint tenants or as tenants in common.
 You can also enter into a joint mortgage with your parents where they act as guarantor.

-This option might be suitable if you are married or in a long-term relationship with the person you’re buying with.
-It means you each:
+This option might be suitable if you are married or in a long-term relationship with the person you are buying with.
+It means you will each:

 Tenants in common